Mimus polyglottos polyglottos

 Fall: summer <<<>>> Dec 31, Jan 2, 3

 Departure times are difficult to determine, as there is a gradual movement southward in late fall (see Winter).
 A group of eight in cedars near Arthur, Arthur Co 21 Sep was indicative of peak migration timing.
 Singles were at Gordon, Sheridan Co 29 Aug 2020, and Cody, Cherry Co 17 Sep 2000, and Chadron, Dawes Co 26 Sep 2021.

 Later Jan and Feb reports are discussed below under winter.

 Winter: In fall and early winter, numbers decline as birds gradually leave the state.
-The few winter reports are scattered statewide, although the only records of over-wintering are of one at Pawnee Lake, Lancaster Co seen through the winter 2010-2011, and another that was present through winter 2013-2014 until 14 Mar 2014 in the North Platte, Lincoln Co area, and 2 Jan-25 Feb 2012 Lancaster Co, and 31 Jan-27 Feb 2022 Lancaster Co.
+The few winter reports are scattered statewide, although the only records of over-wintering are of one at Pawnee Lake, Lancaster Co seen through the winter 2010-2011, 1 Jan-14 Mar 2014 in the North Platte, Lincoln Co area, and 2 Jan-25 Feb 2012 Lancaster Co, and 31 Jan-27 Feb 2022 Lancaster Co.